 Le Quoc Hieu is one of two wildlife rangers supported by World Land Trust’s (WLT) Keepers of the Wild programme in the proposed protected area of Khe Nuoc Trong, where WLT is supporting a Carbon Balanced project.

-Le Quoc is employed by Viet Nature Conservation Centre, WLT’s conservation partner in Vietnam.
+Quoc Hieu is employed by Viet Nature Conservation Centre, WLT’s conservation partner in Vietnam.

 Khe Nuoc Trong lies in the Truong Son mountain chain, which has an extraordinary diversity of plants and animals.
 The abundant flora and fauna has 987 plant species belonging to 539 genera, 141 families including 163 endemic species, 54 rare species listed in the Red Data Book of Vietnam and 26 species in the World Red Book (Investment Plan for the proposed Khe Nuoc Trong Nature Reserve).